-Administrative Absences may be granted for students unavoidably detained while participating in official College activities or assisting in pre-approved College business.
+Administrative Absences may be granted for students who miss class sessions while participating in official College activities or assisting in pre-approved College business.
 Administrative Absences do not count toward dismissal or assignment of grades.
 Administrative absences are granted at the discretion of President and Executive Vice President of Christian Life College.